Threat Outbreak Alert: Fake Secure Message Notification E-mail Messages on January 23, 2013

 2013 January 23 19:51 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that claim to contain a secure message for the recipient.
+Cisco Security has detected significant activity related to spam e-mail messages that claim to contain a secure message for the recipient.
 The text in the e-mail message attempts to convince the recipient to open the attachment and view the message.
 However, the .zip attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID5132) may contain the following files: